globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 ============
 Threat Model
 ============
-GlobaLeaks is an Open Whistleblowing Framework that can be used in many different usage scenarios that may require very different approaches to obtain both security and flexibility.
-Whistleblowing policies and procedures within a corporation for compliance purposes are reasonably different from the ones of a Media outlet or the ones for Hacktivism initiatives.
-Given the flexibility of uses of GlobaLeaks, the threat model considers different usage scenarios, as threats can vary.
+GlobaLeaks is an free and open source whistleblowing framework that can be used in many different usage scenarios that may require very different approaches to obtain at the same time strong security and high usability.
+This two requirements are necessary to safely handle a whistleblowing procedure by protecting whistleblowers and at the same time achieve specific project goals.
+For this reasons considering the variety of different use cases and risks the software supports the possibility to be configured o respond to the specific threat model here detailed.

+This document is intended to be used by organizations intending to implement a whistleblowing procedure based on Globaleaks and support the analysis and understanding of the threat model of the context of use and of the risks involved and guide users through the selection of the practices to be used within their own project.

 Actors Matrix
 =============